rahuljain1311/Node-Hapi-Starter-Kit/README.md

 Lint is already installed and checked.
 Type in `npm run lint` to prevent linting errors

-For validating the request parameters and the response given by the API, I am using Joi Schema (https://www.npmjs.com/package/joi)
+For validating the request parameters and the response given by the API, I am using [Joi](https://www.npmjs.com/package/joi)

-Dont forget hot reloading!
+Don't forget hot reloading!
 This will make your life super easy :D (https://www.npmjs.com/package/nodemon)

 To run the test cases type `npm run test`.
-It uses code and lab (https://www.npmjs.com/package/code) and gives test coverage as well.
+It uses [code and lab](https://www.npmjs.com/package/code) and gives test coverage as well.

 How can I forget logging.
 Using good-console for colorful logs (Happy Debugging :P)

 And ofcourse if you want to improve, PRs are always welcome :)

-#Docker Integration
+## Docker Integration

 1. `docker-compose up -d`